-To fully appreciate a piece it is needed to understand all the words used.
-So, for example, get a good dictionary and look up all the words that are unknown.
+According to our custom writing service, to fully appreciate a piece, it is needed to understand all the words used.
+So, for example, get a good dictionary and look up all the unknown words.
 Then go through partly known words and phrases and check these too.
-Also maybe check the meaning of words that are used a lot, but remember some text may have had a different meaning a century ago so use the internet to look up anything that is not clear.
-Furthermore people and places, and any cultural relevance of the time should be researched to get a deeper look at the poet's attitude towards the piece.
-Also patterns might become visible at this point and maybe the theme of the poem.
+Also, maybe check the meaning of words that are used a lot, but remember some text may have had a different meaning a century ago, so use the internet to look up anything that is not clear.
+Furthermore, people and places and any cultural relevance of the time should be researched too to get a deeper look at the poet's attitude towards the piece.
+Patterns might become visible at this point and maybe the theme of the poem.

 When looking at the structure of the piece this will reveal more information so pay close attention to this.
 Look at the organization and sections, this will unlock more questions:

 Once you have observed the structure, it is possible to go deeper into the poem analysis essay and investigate how the speaker communicates the poem to the reader.

 So now it is possible to look at the poet and see what details can be obtained from them.
 Is it possible to see the gender or age of the speaker?
 Is there some race or religious references to pick up on?
 Then can we see if the speaker is directly communicating their thoughts and ideas to the reader?
 If not, what is the character the poet has created to convey the ideas or messages?
 Does the poet's persona differ to the character created and what can be analyzed from this?
 Also the mood of the speaker could be available now, are they happy or sad, and how can you find out this from the poem?